 - Providing workers with adequate information, instruction and training

-- Establishing emergency procedures and sharing them with workers
+- Establishing emergency procedures and communicating them to workers

 - Ensuring all work at height is carried out by competent individuals

-Failure to comply with working at height regulations puts workers at significant risk and may result in serious consequences, including penalties, legal action or even imprisonment.
+Failure to comply with the Working at Height Regulations puts employees at significant risk and may result in serious consequences, including penalties, legal action or even imprisonment.

 Falling from heights is one of the leading causes of workplace accidents.
 To minimise risks to a reasonably practicable level, it’s important to follow safety procedures and use proper equipment.

-Working at height course prepares workers to perform their tasks safely and responsibly at heights.
-It provides them with essential knowledge and skills to keep themselves and others safe when conducting work at heights, including planning, equipment selection and safe work practices.
+This Working at Height (WAH) Training course prepares workers to perform their tasks safely and responsibly at heights.
+It provides them with essential knowledge and skills to keep themselves and others safe when conducting work at heights, including planning, equipment selection, and safe work practices.